 • Research apps and programs.
 The AAP recommends parents research the ageappropriateness and ratings of apps and programs before installing them on devices.
 Speak with children's teachers to determine which apps and programs kids will need for school.
-Read fellow parents' ratings before installing any entertainment apps and programs on devices children will use.
+Read fellow parents' ratings before installing any entertainment apps and programs devices children will use.

 · Use tech to monitor tech.
 "Family Sharing' capabilities Apple devices allow parents to manage devices and screen usage across the household.
 Parents can add children to their accounts and then set daily time limits on apps children will use.
 They also can make certain apps off limits for children to keep kids safe.
 Other device manufacturers offer similar tools to help parents effectively monitor and dren at risk of obesity, lost sleep, addiction, and violence.
 So it's imperative that parents emphasize balance and moderation as they negotiate their children's device usage.
 In an effort to help parents establish and maintain that balance, the AAP has developed its Family Media Plan, which parents can use to customize guidelines on screen time in their households.
-A family media plan can help parents ensure their children aren't spending too much time staring at screens and it can serve as a valuable means to monitoring youngsters' online lives, potentially alerting moms and dads to instances of bullying or other dangerous situations.
+A family media plan can help parents ensure their children aren't spending too much time staring at screens and it can serve as a valuable means to monitoring youngsters' online lives, poten-

-The following are some guidelines parents can follow as they customize their family media plans.
+The following are some guidelines parents can follow as they customize their fam-